What is a Failure Mode and Effect Analysis (FMEA)?

 - Detection (DET): The chance that the failure will be detected before it affects the customer internal or external).
 The question may be asked, “How likely will the current system detect the failure mode if it occurs, or when the cause is present?”

-The RPN is used to place priority on which items need additional quality planning.
+The RPN is used to place a priority on which items need additional quality planning.

 FMEA Process Example